 1. Get your flu jab

 With flu season this year being predicted one of the biggest in the last 10 years, it’s important that if you’re eligible for a flu jab, you get yourself booked in as soon as possible.
-You can book your appointment online so you don’t have to wait on the phone and book an appointment time that’s convenient for you.
 If you’re not sure if you’re eligible, you can find out here.

 2. Fight the bugs with five a day